 LIBERTY U IS BACK: Byron will climb behind the wheel of the No. 24 Liberty University Chevrolet Camaro ZL1 1LE this weekend when the Cup Series takes on Daytona International Speedway Saturday night.
 Redesigned for the 2021 season, the new paint scheme features a white base with navy flames and red accents, the Liberty University No. 24 will be sure to stand out on track.
 Liberty University has a long history with Byron starting back in 2014 in the late model ranks.
 Liberty University has been Training Champions for Christ since it was founded in 1971.
 Located in the mountains of Central Virginia, Liberty is a liberal arts institution with 17 colleges and schools that offers more than 600 degree programs from the certificate to the doctoral level, on campus and online.
 Working on an undergraduate degree in communications, Byron is in his junior year at Liberty University through its online program.

-HEADING HOME: Making the trip to the “Sunshine State” for the second time in 2019, three crew members on the No. 24 team call Daytona International Speedway their hometown track.
-Longtime Hendrick Motorsports rear-tire changer Johnny Roberts hails from Titusville, Florida, just down the coast from Daytona Beach, where he spent most of his time surfing before making his way to North Carolina and eventually trying out with Hendrick Motorsports in 2010.
-New to Hendrick Motorsports and the No. 24 team in 2019, engineer Brandon McSwain grew up approximately 100 miles from the “World Center of Racing” in Auburndale, Florida.
-Just a few miles down the road from where McSwain grew up, engine tuner Ben Proctor calls Lakeland, Florida, home.
+BEACH BUMS: Heading back to Daytona Beach, Florida, for the third time this season, three crew members on the No. 24 team will be making their way back home.
+Longtime Hendrick Motorsports rear tire changer Johnny Roberts hails from Titusville, Florida, just down the coast from Daytona Beach, where he spent most of his time surfing before making his way to North Carolina and eventually trying out with Hendrick Motorsports in 2010.
+Engineer Brandon McSwain grew up approximately 100 miles from the “World Center of Racing” in Auburndale.
+Just a few miles down the road from where McSwain grew up, engine tuner Ben Proctor calls Lakeland home.